 - 1 Read and make sure you understand the admissions process for our borough, particularly pages 6 to 26. - 2 Go to the admission meeting listed on the inside cover.
 The meeting will give you independent advice about the admissions process.
 You can also contact the Family Information Service Team on 020 8227 5395 if you need more help. - 3 Collect information to help you decide your preferences, which can be any school in Barking and Dagenham or another borough.
 Pages 28 to 39 in this e-booklet gives you information about Barking and Dagenham schools.
-Addresses for information about schools in other boroughs are shown on page 46. - 4 Visit the schools to see for yourself what they can offer.
-The times of open days and evenings in Barking and Dagenham schools are shown on page 40. - 5 Study the information on page 22, which shows statistics from last year's applications for Barking and Dagenham schools.
+Addresses for information about schools in other boroughs are shown on page 42. - 4 Visit the schools to see for yourself what they can offer.
+The times of open days and open evenings in Barking and Dagenham schools are shown on page 40. - 5 Study the information on page 7, which shows statistics from last year's applications for Barking and Dagenham schools.
 This information should give you an idea of what happened last year and the chance that you would have had of getting a place at your preferred Barking and Dagenham school.
 This information also shows the number of parents who were successful in getting one of their preferences and the popularity of each of our schools.
 We recommend that you consider including your local school as one of your preferences.
 The chances of your child being offered a place at your preferred school increase the closer you live to that school.
 Previous editions of this e-booklet and statistical information for the past five years are published on our website.
-Booklets published before 2014 are called 'the right secondary school'. - If you are applying for schools outside the borough, study the information the relevant local authority and school provide. - 6 Fill in and submit the common application form online by the closing date.
-List six schools in the order you prefer.
-Most schools receive more applications than there are places available (they are oversubscribed).
-In this situation, not everybody will be given a place.
-We need information to help us offer you another school, and the more schools you list the greater the chance of this.
+Booklets published before 2014 are called 'the right secondary school'.

+If you are applying for schools outside the borough, study the information the relevant local authority and school provide.